Editor’s Note: This post was originally published in November 2019 and has been updated for accuracy and comprehensiveness.

 2) Bring your scrapbook.

 Those Instagrams can actually turn into old-fashioned 4×6 prints.
 Head to your local drugstore and print your memories from the past year.
 Then, this weekend, gather your family around the table for a pleasant scrapbooking evening.
 You’ll be just like the Tanners/Bradys.
-Just leave the Fantasy Fest pics at home.
+Just leave the White Party pics at home.

 3) Watch TV.